Heartworm on Steam - User reviews, Price & Information

 Pass through the threshold and enter a world born of memories.
 Defend yourself with a camera while solving death’s mysteries in a reverent evolution of 90’s survival horror, integrating both fixed cameras and over the shoulder perspectives.

-Heartworm is a survival horror, exploration and puzzle game developed by Vincent Adinolfi and published by DreadXP.
+Heartworm is a adventure, psychological horror and survival horror game developed by Vincent Adinolfi and published by DreadXP.

 Released on July 31st 2025 is available only on Windows in 6 languages: English, French, German, Japanese, Portuguese - Brazil and Spanish - Latin America.